antoinecollet5/lbfgsb/CONTRIBUTING.rst

 If no changes are required, a maintainer will "approve" the review.
 If you are
 Thank you very much
-for your hard work in improving Python Reactive Transport Inversion Demonstrator.
+for your hard work in improving the project.

 Setting up lbfgsb for local development
 ---------------------------------------

 Ready to contribute?
-Here's how to set up `Python Reactive Transport Inversion Demonstrator` for local development.
+Here's how to set up `lbfgsb` for local development.

 1. Fork the `lbfgsb` repo on GitLab.
 2. Clone your fork locally::